 For Bomethius’ fourth record, Hodges partnered with his uncle and closest family member, Dave Hodges, for a full-length collaboration titled inadiquit (2020).
 A longtime writer and amateur composer, Dave lent his nephew not only his taste and expertise, but also the wisdom afforded by the eighteen additional years he’d spent wrestling with the same preoccupations that have fueled Bomethius’ music from the beginning.
 At once excruciatingly tender and raucously explosive, inadiquit engages head-on the enduring trauma of a troubled upbringing coupled with misguided devotion to toxic religion.
 Praised by We Are Mirrors for delivering on its “heady concepts, both lyrical and compositional, through a progressive baroque-pop vessel that’s as ambitious as it is humble,” the album showcases Bomethius’ compositional prowess, emotional fiber, and production quality at their best.

-In anticipation of Seasons of Limbo, his forthcoming record slated for late 2020, Bomethius released two singles in 2019-2020.
+In anticipation of Seasons of Limbo, his forthcoming record slated for early 2021, Bomethius released two singles in 2019-2020.
 A sincere folk ballad recorded days after twisters tore through his Texas hometown in November 2019, “Tornados in Dallas” recalls the early works of Paul Simon and Leonard Cohen to celebrate the mystery and power of disasters, which destroy lives even as they bind people together.
 “Goodbye, Covid-19” followed in August 2020.
 Supported by a plaintive violin, the single’s strong songwriting recalls M. Ward’s smooth, breezy vocals and clean electric guitar to trace the coronavirus’ devastating impact on family, ritual, and the future.
 Gentle variations on the song’s refrain trace personal reactions to the pandemic from dismissal to nightmare to a hopeful acceptance grounded in a love no crisis could thwart — even if it did disrupt the wedding plans.